 This content is part of / inspired by one of our online courses/training.
 We are offering up to 80% OFF on these materials, during the Black Friday 2019.

-The goal of this blog post (and the video) is sharing an an overall view of containers technologies.
-We’re not going through many technical details, instead of that we’re going to have a global view on containers and Docker.
+The goal of this blog post (and the video) is sharing an overall view of container technologies.
+We’re not going through many technical details, instead of that, we’re going to have a global view on containers and Docker.

 We’ve seen a lot of changes in Docker since its first version and this could be confusing for engineers and developers trying to learn this technology.